LukeHeuser/notes/Java/java_basics.md

 ### "nothing"
 Null: When the modifier is omitted.
 This has a special meaning, called `Package Access`.
 This means that the class is accessible *only* to classes in the same `Package`.
 Java, by default, implicitly allows package-private access.
 Essentially, this means that classes grouped into the same package can access the class.

+## Access Modifiers for Class Members
+An access modifier at the member level allows granular control over class members.

+The valid access modifiers below are from least restrictive to most restrictive:

+### Public
+This means there is unrestricted access to the member.

+### Protected
+Protected allows classes in the same package, and any subclasses in other packages to access this member

+### NULL
+When there is no modifier, this means package or package-private by default.
+So that any class in the same package can access this member.

+### Private
+Private means that no class/ code can use this field or method.
+The general rule is to make all fields private.
+This is because of `Encapsulation`.

+## Encapsulation

+`Encapsulation` in Object Orientated Programming has two meanings.

+* One is the bundling of `Behavior` and `Attributes` on a single object
+* The other is the practice of *hiding* fields and some methods from public access